uhlik/bpy/README.md

 ## [Fast Wavefront^2](https://github.com/uhlik/bpy) (for blender 2.80)

-**Currently there are two addons of that name.** The first is `io_mesh_fast_obj.py` which is direct port to 2.80 from [Fast Wavefront (.obj)](#fast-wavefront-for-blender-27x), not much tested, but should work.
-The second addon is `io_mesh_fast_obj` (directory) which is second attempt to make it even faster with Cython. **Currently only export works and i am not providing compiled Cython extension, you have to compile it for yourself.**

 **Import/Export single mesh as Wavefront OBJ.**

 Only active mesh is exported.
 Only single mesh is expected on import.
-Supported obj features: UVs, normals, shading, vertex colors using MRGB format (ZBrush) or so called 'extended' format when each vertex is defined by 6 values (x, y, z, r, g, b).
-Export is ~3x faster than built-in obj exporter and import ~2x.
-It lacks some features, but saves quite a bit time when you need to move high resolution mesh from blender to ZBrush and back a few times per hour while cleaning up scans.

-Comes with a few presets (created upon activation) for following workflow: import raw mesh obj from Agisoft PhotoScan, export raw mesh obj to ZBrush, import cleaned/uv unwrapped mesh obj from ZBrush, export cleaned mesh to Agisoft PhotoScan for texture generation.
+Supported obj features: UVs, normals, vertex colors using MRGB format (ZBrush).

 changelog:

+* 0.3.1 import obj (python only)
 * 0.3.0 export implementated in cython
 * 0.2.0 ported to blender 2.80
 * 0.1.2 import zbrush mask as vertex group
 * 0.1.1 first release

-### Cython version notes

-Cython export is ~3x faster than built-in export now.
-450k quads mesh with uv map in 5s, built-in 15s..

 **requirements:**